TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/Introduction.rst

 Following these guidelines is mandatory for TYPO3 core developers and contributors to the TYPO3 core.

-Extension authors are strongly encouraged to follow these guidelines when developing extensions for TYPO3.
+Extension authors are encouraged to follow these guidelines when developing extensions for TYPO3.
 Following these guidelines makes it easier to read the code, analyze it for learning or performing code reviews.
 These guidelines also help preventing typical errors in the